-Certification (iSHARE)
+6.1.11 Certification (iSHARE)

 Roles for which certification is required facilitate certain functions for the iSHARE scheme that every party within iSHARE must able to rely upon.
-An iSHARE certified party MUST apply to the Scheme Owner for certification and, after providing sufficient proof, MUST sign a certification agreement with the Scheme Owner.
+An iSHARE certified party MUST apply to the Scheme Owner (see page 223) for certification and, after providing sufficient proof, MUST sign a certification agreement with the Scheme Owner (see page 223).